 Stripping away red tape.

 According to a recent study, the overwhelming amount of bureaucratic tasks in healthcare is one of the leading causes of physician burnout.
-However, with innovative technology tools, such as the Smart Workflows found in Nextech’s SRS, data entry becomes role-based, which simplifies charting requirements without diminishing specificity or compliance.
+However, with innovative technology tools, such as the Smart Workflows found in Nextech’s SRSPro, data entry becomes role-based, which simplifies charting requirements without diminishing specificity or compliance.

-If orthopedists want to include more detail outside of the system’s customizable tools, the SRS technology also seamlessly links to several dictation and transcription solutions that can lift the charting burden and allow for even more detail.
+If orthopedists want to include more detail outside of the system’s customizable tools, the SRSPro technology also seamlessly links to several dictation and transcription solutions that can lift the charting burden and allow for even more detail.

 An important problem to tackle